ibm-cloud-docs/containers/storage-file-vpc-apps.md

     ```
     {: pre}

-## Creating a custom storage class
+## Creating your own storage class
 {: #storage-file-vpc-custom-sc}

 Create your own customized storage class with the preferred settings for your {{site.data.keyword.filestorage_vpc_short}} instance.

-- With monthly billing, you pay the monthly charge regardless of the length of time the persistent storage is used or when it is removed.

-- If you want to keep your data, then create a class with a `retain` reclaim policy.
-When you delete the PVC, only the PVC is deleted.
-The PV, the physical storage device in your IBM Cloud infrastructure account, and your data still exist.

-- To reclaim the storage and use it in your cluster again, you must remove the PV and follow the steps for [using existing {{site.data.keyword.filestorage_vpc_short}}](/docs/containers?topic=containers-storage-file-vpc-apps).

-- If you want the PV, the data, and your physical {{site.data.keyword.filestorage_vpc_short}} device to be deleted when you delete the PVC, create a storage class without `retain`.

-1. Review the [Storage class reference](/docs/containers?topic=containers-storage-file-vpc-sc-ref) to determine the `profile` that you want to use for your storage class.

-    If you want to use a preinstalled storage class as a template, you can get the details of a storage class by using the `kubectl get sc STORAGECLASS -o yaml` command.
-    {: tip}
+The following example uses the `dp2` [profile](https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#dp2-profile).

-2. Create a custom storage class configuration file.
+1. Create a storage class configuration file.

     ```yaml
     apiVersion: storage.k8s.io/v1
     kind: StorageClass
     metadata:
-        name: ibmc-vpc-file-dp-eni-default
+        name: ibmc-vpc-file-custom-sc
+        labels:
+            app.kubernetes.io/name: ibm-vpc-file-csi-driver
+        annotations:
+              version: v2.0
     provisioner: vpc.file.csi.ibm.io
     mountOptions:
           - hard
           - nfsvers=4.1
           - sec=sys
     parameters:
-        profile: "dp2" # The VPC Storage profile used.
+        profile: "dp2" # The VPC Storage profile used. https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-profiles.
-        iops: "100" # Default IOPS.
         billingType: "hourly" # The default billing policy used.
-        encrypted: "false" # By default, all PVC using this class will only be provider managed encrypted.
-        encryptionKey: "" # If encrypted is true, then you must specify the CRN of the encryption key that you want to use from your associated KP/HPCS instance.
-        gid: "0" # The default is 0 which runs as root.
-You can optionally specify a non-root group ID.
-        uid: "0" # The default is 0 which runs as root.
-You can optionally specify a non-root user ID.
-        resourceGroup: "" # By default, the cluster resource group is used.
-If your VPC or subnets are in a different resource group than the cluster, enter the VPC or subnet resource group here.
-        region: "" # By default, the region is populated from the worker node topology.
-        zone: "" # By default, the storage vpc driver automatically selects a zone.
-        tags: "" # A list of tags "a, b, c" that is created when the volume is created.
-        isENIEnabled: "true" # VPC File Shares use the advanced VNI features.
-        isEITEnabled: "true" # Enable encryption in-transit.
-        securityGroupIDs: "" # Specify a comma-separated list of security group IDs.
-        subnetID: "" # Specify the subnet ID in which the ENI/VNI is created.
-If not specified, the subnet used are the VPC subnets in the same zone of the cluster.
-        zone: "" # By default, the storage VPC driver selects a zone.
 The user can override this default.
+        encrypted: "false" # By default, encryption is managed by cloud provider.
+User can override this default.
+        encryptionKey: "" # If encrypted is true, then a user must specify the CRK-CRN.
+        resourceGroup: "" # By default resource group will be used from storage-secrete-store secret, User can override.
+        isENIEnabled: "true" # VPC File Share ENI/VNI feature will be used by all PVCs created with this storage class.
+        securityGroupIDs: "" # By default cluster security group i.e kube-<clusterID> will be used.
+User can provide their own command separated SGs.
+        subnetID: "" # User can provide subnetID in which the ENI/VNI will be created.
+Zone and region are mandatory for this.
+If not provided CSI driver will use the subnetID available in the cluster' VPC zone.
+        region: "" # By VPC CSI driver will select a region from cluster node's topology.
+The user can override this default.
+      zone: "" # By VPC CSI driver will select a region from cluster node's topology.
+The user can override this default.
-        primaryIPID: "" # Existing ID of reserved IP address from the same subnet as the file share zone.
-The subnet-id is not mandatory for this field.
+      primaryIPID: "" # Existing ID of reserved IP from the same subnet as the file share zone.
+Zone and region are mandatory for this.
+SubnetID is not mandatory for this.
-        primaryIPAddress: "" # IP address for VNI to be created in the subnet of the zone.
-The subnetID parameter is also required for this field.
+      primaryIPAddress: "" # IPAddress for ENI/VNI to be created in the respective subnet of the zone.
+Zone, region and subnetID are mandatory for this.
+      tags: "" # User can add a list of tags "a, b, c" that will be used at the time of provisioning file share, by default CSI driver has its own tags.
+      uid: "0" # The initial user identifier for the file share, by default its root.
+      gid: "0" # The initial group identifier for the file share, by default its root.
       classVersion: "1"
     reclaimPolicy: "Delete"
     allowVolumeExpansion: true
     ```
     {: codeblock}

-3. Create the customized storage class in your cluster.
+1. Create the customized storage class in your cluster.

     ```sh
     kubectl apply -f custom-storageclass.yaml
     ```
     {: pre}

-4. Verify that your storage class is available in the cluster.
+1. Verify that your storage class is available in the cluster.

     ```sh
     kubectl get sc